The solution is simple: provide clean drinking water

 Problem is, clean water is inaccessible for many people in Pakistan.
 Tap water isn’t safe to drink, forcing people to rely on bottled or filtered water.
 Even if people can afford to buy water, most of the time, the water they purchase is still contaminated.

-Franklin Wright, founder of Pristine Water, is trying to change that.
+Franklin Wright, the founder of Pristine Water, is trying to change that.

 The origins of Pristine Water